Elliott-dev/Stock_Correlation-Analysis/README.md

 6. Created a heatmap using the correlation matrix.

-7. Useed the `unstack` function to find the best stock pair for diversification.
+7. Used the `unstack` function to find the best stock pair for diversification.

 8. Last, I explain which semiconductor stock would be the best candidate to add to the existing portfolio and why.